RobLoach/raylib-aseprite/README.md

         {
             ClearBackground(RAYWHITE);

-            // Draw the 0th frame from the George sprite.
+            // Draw the first frame from the George sprite.
             DrawAseprite(george, 0, 100, 100, WHITE);

             // Draw the Walk Down animation.